 Women's Small-Group Bible Study, 7:00 p.m.
 Tuesdays at ULC—This group, led by Sarah Bailey, is studying “The God of All Comfort.”

-“Denominations” Small-Group Bible Study, 8:30 p.m.
-Tuesdays at the Chapel—This group, led by Nathan Wagner, is taking a closer look at the similarities and differences between Lutheran Christians and other denominations, in light of what Scripture says.
+“World Religions” Small-Group Bible Study, 8:30 p.m.
+Tuesdays at the Chapel—This group, led by Nathan Wagner, is taking a closer look at the similarities and differences between Lutheran Christianity and other religions, in light of what Scripture says.

 Freshman Small-Group Bible Study, 5:15 p.m.
 Fridays at the Chapel—This group, led by Hannah Alsobrooks and Aidan Broyles, is studying Paul’s letter to the Ephesians.

 Men's Small-Group Bible Study, noon Saturdays in the lobby of The Tradition—This group, led by Marshall Allen, is studying various topics from week to week.

 Have a great weekend; see you at ULC!

 At University Lutheran Chapel, our mission is to proclaim Christ on campus, and to be Christ on campus.